mmbukane-shy6/GITHUB/README.md

 -Here is a run through of how to set up the application:

 ~Step 1 : Clone this repository using the git clone link:

 ~Step 2 : Navigate to the directory

 ~Step 3 : Open the directory created with your favorite IDE.
 If Atom type atom . if VSCode type code . .
-This will lauch the editor with the project setup, ~ Finally feel free to hack around the project.
+This will lauch the editor with the project setup.

+~ Finally feel free to hack around the project.

 ## Known Bugs